IBM/cp4d-deployment/managed-openshift/ibmcloud/README.md

 This directory on the host will be bind-mounted to `~/templates` in the container.
 This allows file changes made in the host to be reflected in the container and vice versa.
 To create another cluster, clone the repo again in a new directory and create a new container (with a `--name` other than `my-container`).
 Do not bind multiple containers to the same host template directory.

-### Installing Cloud Pak for Data
+### Deploying Cloud Pak for Data

-1. Copy `terraform.tfvars.template` to `terraform.tfvars` and enter the values.
-This file can also be used to override the defaults in `vars.tf`.
+1. Copy `terraform.tfvars.template` to `terraform.tfvars`.
+This file can be used to define values for variables.
+Refer to [VARIABLES.md](VARIABLES.md) and [vars.tf](vars.tf) for a list of available variables.

-2. Log in to your container with `docker exec -it my-container bash`.
+2. Log in to your container with `docker exec -it my-container bash --login`.

 3. Run `terraform init`.

 4. Run `terraform apply`.

 ### Securing your VPC and cluster

-Currently, this deployment installs an OpenShift cluster in a VPC with permissive network access policies.
+This deployment installs an OpenShift cluster in a VPC with permissive network access policies.
 To control traffic to your cluster, see [Securing the cluster network](https://cloud.ibm.com/docs/openshift?topic=openshift-vpc-network-policy).

 ### Deploying in an existing VPC

-These templates can be used to install Cloud Pak for Data in an existing VPC on your account.
-You must provide valid values for the following variables:
+These templates can be used to install Cloud Pak for Data in an existing VPC on your account by providing values for the following variables.

 * `existing_vpc_id`
 * `existing_vpc_subnets` — A list of subnet IDs in your VPC in which to install the cluster.
 Every subnet must belong to a different zone.
 Thus, in a non-multizone deployment only supply one subnet in a list.
-At this time, public gateways must be enabled on all provided subnets.
+Public gateways must be enabled on all provided subnets.
 * `multizone`

-Note that when installing in an existing VPC, all other VPC configuration variables such as `enable_public_gateway`, `allowed_cidr_range`, `acl_rules` are ignored.
+When installing in an existing VPC, all other VPC configuration variables such as `enable_public_gateway`, `allowed_cidr_range`, `acl_rules` are ignored.

+### Deploying in an existing OpenShift cluster

+These templates can also deploy Cloud Pak for Data on an existing VPC Gen 2 OpenShift on IBM Cloud cluster.
+In addition to the values in the "Deploying in an existing VPC" section, provide values for the following variables.

+* `existing_roks_cluster` — Name or ID of the cluster to deploy in.
+It is assumed that Portworx has *not* already been installed on this cluster.
+All worker nodes will be used.

 ## Troubleshooting